 Some female dogs will start their first of a biannual heat cycle that is also referred to as estrus.
 Some owners might consider spaying or neutering their dogs once they have reached sexual maturity.
 You should discuss any questions about when it is the right time to spay or neuter your puppy with a veterinarian.

 Smaller breeds are typically fully grown when they reach seven months of age.
 Puppies should also have a full set of adult teeth by now but will still try to chew on everything.
-By now, your puppy should start eating like an adult, so it’s important to feed them the appropriate serving size for its weight split into two meals a day.
+You can provide your dog now CBD products.
+As by now, your puppy should start eating like an adult, so it’s important to feed them the appropriate serving size for its weight split into two meals a day.

 Some dogs may have four to five times more testosterone during this puberty stage than adult dogs, so it’s not uncommon to see some puppies engage in bad behavior.
 Continue to use positive reinforcement and a calm, confident tone to teach your dog right from wrong.